-THEOREM 4.4.6 (Kaplansky [167]).
+Theorem 4.4.5 (Kaplansky [167]).
 Every finitely generated algebraic algebra over a commutative ring that satisfies a nontrivial identity is finite dimensional.

-This will follow from Shirshov's height theorem which is stated and proved in the next section.
+This will follow from Shirshov's height theorem stated that is proved in the next section.

 4.4.2.
 Shirshov's height theorem.